csys-batch-08/bankingapp-web/readme.md

 6.Admin Can View User Transaction Histoty by Account Number

-7.Admin Can View All Users
+7.Admin Can View All Users/All Accounts

 8.Admin Can Make User Account Inactive

+9.Admin Can Edit Rate Of Interest

 ## User